Posted on Leave a comment

 “I’m sorry buddy, even though I would like to, atm I have some stuff in my mind and I can’t help you.”

 “It sounds like a very complicated situation.
-I wish I could help you more today but I’m going through some shit of my own.
-I’ve been feeling depressed for some reason.
-I was not like this before my ex, she exhausted me so much”
+I wish I could help you more today but I’m going through some shit of my own.”

-“I care about you and your issues, and it seems really though but atm I just don’t have emotional energy to support so much cause I’m exhausted myself.”
+“I care about you and your issues, and it seems really though but atm I just don’t have emotional energy to support because I’m exhausted myself.”